Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

 Each book recorded Le Queux’s hard-fought struggle to defend Britain and awaken her to the threat of foreign machinations.
 In time, the boundaries between fiction and reality blurred and Le Queux became convinced that he really was a one man counterintelligence agency.

 Le Queux’s specialty, much appreciated by the newspapers of the day, was seeing through foreigners’ seeming innocence to discover the brute saboteur or ruthless spy lurking within.
-And the more fantastic his claims, the more they were believed.
+And the more fantastic his claims, the more people believed them.

-Britain’s traditional enemy was France and her latest European war had been with Russia, but the power on the rise was Imperial Germany.
-This was not a concern in Britain until Germany took the decision to build a navy to rival the Royal Navy.
+Britain’s traditional enemy was France and her most recent European war had been with Russia, but the power on the rise was Imperial Germany.
+This was not a concern in Britain until Germany decided to build a navy to rival the Royal Navy.

 Germany’s overseas empire was tiny.
 It was a continental power.
 Its trade routes were over land.
 In the British view, Germany had no legitimate use for a large navy.
 So the German High Seas Fleet appeared to have only one purpose – to defeat the Royal Navy and land an invasion force in Britain.
 Fiction writers were quick to pick up on that possibility and seek to warn the British public.